 A supervised cooperative work program for students in a printing occupation for a minimum of 15 hours per week.
-Course may be repeated.
+Course may be taken four times for a maximum of 12 credit hours (6 credit hours maximum for program requirements).
+Course objectives differ each semester.